Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 ## Starting a new project using cookiecutter-django

 The default values are in brackets, if you see a blank line, then I've used the default value by pressing the **Enter** key.
 Through this guide I linked many external references to other page to help you understand what I can't detail here, but do not feel obligated to follow each link each time, otherwise you might feel exhausted before the end.
 I suggest you read the entire article at least once, then reread it by visiting the links that you find interesting.

+### Project metadata

+This section is for basic project information such as name, description, authors, etc.

 ```c
 pip install cookiecutter